CycloneDX/cyclonedx-php-library/README.md

 OWASP CycloneDX is a full-stack Bill of Materials (BOM) standard that provides advanced supply chain capabilities for cyber risk reduction.

+> [!NOTE]
+> This package is a software library not intended for standalone use.
+> For generating Software Bill of Materials (SBOM), check out [CycloneDX PHP Composer Plugin](https://github.com/CycloneDX/cyclonedx-php-composer).

 ## Responsibilities

 * Provide a general purpose _php_-implementation of [_CycloneDX_][CycloneDX].